SEO strategy

 Talk with an SEO strategist

-Approval checklist for Why business owners need search engine optimization (SEO)
+Approval checklist for SEO for business owners

 Before approving Why business owners need search engine optimization (SEO), decision makers want clarity on scope, cost, and outcomes.
 A short checklist keeps marketing and leadership aligned.